 Madison and the Ohio River Towns

-Farther along Hwy-56, nine miles south of Aurora and US-50, the village of Rising Sun holds a handful of frontier-era structures as well the Rising Star Casino Resort ($79 and up).
+Farther along Hwy-56, 9 mi (14.5 km) south of Aurora and US-50, the village of Rising Sun holds a handful of frontier-era structures as well the Rising Star Casino Resort ($79 and up).
 The historic parts of town have managed to stay quaint despite the influx of gamblers, and the old-fashioned (but newly repaved) downtown area has the good Ohio County Historical Museum (212 S. Walnut St.).
-Along with the usual array of local history, the museum also recounts the Ohio River’s unique heritage of hydroplane racing.
+Along with the usual array of local history, the museum also recounts the Ohio River’s unique heritage of hydroplane racing

 Aurora and Lawrenceburg

 Our Ohio River detour along Hwy-56 rejoins US-50 at Aurora (pop.
-3,750), a small riverside town that’s well worth at least a brief stop.
+3,687), a small riverside town that’s well worth at least a brief stop.
 The highlight here is the handsome Hillforest Mansion (213 5th St., Tues.-Sun.
-Apr.-Dec., closed major holidays, $10), an exuberant survivor from the steamboat era whose colonnaded facade is topped by a circular lookout tower from which residents could gaze out at river traffic up and down the Ohio.
-Built in 1852 and preserved in fine condition, the hillside mansion gives a strong sense of how comfortable and sophisticated life was for the wealthy, even on the so-called frontier.
+Apr.-Dec., $10), an exuberant survivor from the steamboat era, which has a colonnaded facade that is topped by a circular lookout tower from which residents could gaze out at river traffic up and down the Ohio.
+Built in 1855 and preserved in fine condition, the hillside mansion gives a strong sense of how comfortable and sophisticated life was for the wealthy, even on the so-called frontier.

 East from Aurora, approaching the Ohio state line, US-50 forms a busy gauntlet of roadside motels, diners, cut-rate liquor stores, and fireworks stands, all competing via giant billboards for the tristate trade.
 Lawrenceburg (pop.
-5,042), along the I-275 freeway three miles west of the Indiana-Ohio-Kentucky border, seems to revolve around the sale of cheap booze, perhaps because for years the main employer was the massive redbrick Seagram’s distillery at the north end of Main Street—among the largest and oldest in the United States, dating from 1847.
+5,005), along the I-275 freeway 3 mi (4.8 mi) west of the Indiana-Ohio-Kentucky border, seems to revolve around the sale of cheap booze, perhaps because for years the main employer was the massive redbrick Seagram’s distillery at the north end of Main Street—among the largest and oldest in the United States, dating from 1847.
 Nowadays Lawrenceburg embraces another vice, gambling, as evidenced by the sprawling Hollywood Casino & Hotel that spreads south of US-50 on the east side of town.